‘My father will be watching’: family on hand as Wes Petterson Memorial Park officially opens in Weldon

 The family were the last speakers to thank everyone for their work in the park.

-Petterson Jr. Said that he did not always live in Weldon because of work but knew of his father’s involvement in the community.
+Petterson Jr. said he didn’t live in Weldon, but visited his father frequently but his involvement in the community.

 -Advertisement-